Olivier Lusamba

-Olivier Christophe Lusamba (born 16 March 1993) is a professional footballer who plays as a striker.
-He was last seen playing for Illkirch-Graffenstaden.
+Olivier Christophe Lusamba (born 16 March 1993) is a professional footballer who plays as a striker who currently plays for French amateur club FC Hagondange.
 Born in France, he represented DR Congo at youth level.

 Lusamba started his career at Nancy, playing then for the Spanish club Zamora, French clubs: Amnéville, Boulogne and Épinal and in Belgium for OH Leuven and Eendracht Aalst.
 In the summer of 2017 Lusamba transferred in Romania at Olimpia Satu Mare for which he scored 8 goals in 20 matches.
 In the winter break of the season, Olimpia retired from Liga II, after having encountered major financial problems and Olivier signed with ASU Politehnica.

 International career

 Lusamba played for DR Congo U-21 in 2 matches and did not score any goals.